-At the end of the learning experience you can demonstrate understanding of the intervention cycle by applying the framework to a specific case of responsible innovation by working in an interdisciplinary team.
+At the end of the learning experience students can demonstrate understanding of the intervention cycle by applying the framework to a specific case of responsible innovation by working in an interdisciplinary team.
 This includes:

-Reflecting on teamwork and team decision making processes.
+Reflecting on teamwork and team decision making processes

 The timetable can be found in the right menu, under files